This post explores the intuition behind the polyphase channelizer. All of the plots are interactive.

 Indeed, if we examine only a single down-sampled stream, this is exactly what happens.
 However, when we consider all four streams together and decompose each into contributions from the four narrow-band signals, we find that each stream contains a unique mixture of these signals, distinguished by different phase shifts.
 The following plot illustrates this effect.
 Play with the slider to visualize the decomposition of different streams.

 With each stream alone, it is indeed impossible to recover the four narrow-band signals, as expected from the Nyquist sampling criterion.
 However, the advantage of a polyphase channelizer is that by cleverly combining the four parallel streams (after some processing), it becomes possible to cancel out the unwanted signal components while preserving the one of interest.
-Let us see how this is possible, by looking at the frequency response of the filter.
+Let us see how this is done, by looking at the frequency response of the filter.

 Polyphase Components of the Filter

-The filter we wish to apply to the input signal (h) has the following frequency response:
+The filter \(h\) we wish to apply to the input signal has the following frequency response:

 The dotted lines represent the frequency responses of the polyphase filters (h0, h1, h2, and h3).